gregschmit/django-dcron/README.rst

 :code:`dcron` is a Django app for dynamically building scheduled jobs based on models or their instances.

+**The Problem**: Existing Django cron-related apps are not dynamic.
+To make a cronjob, the programmer has to create an entry in :code:`settings.py`, or has to write a function or class.
+This means that changes in the schedule reuqire intervention by a developer.
+There may be cases where you want non-developers to affect when jobs are scheduled (e.g., by modifying the database via the web application).

+**The Solution**: This app allows for the creation of dynamically scheduled jobs, based on model objects saved in the database.
+This allows you to have users affect scheduled jobs by interacting with the web interface and creating or modifying objects in the database.

 How to Use
 ----------